 Medical Marijuana Concierge

-Dispensaries are opening in Missouri.
+Dispensaries are opening up around Missouri!

 While some states have legalized cannabis for adult-use, Missouri will be offering this all natural medicine for those with a medical-use license starting in 2020.